 - Show 'Remarks' section : When checked, the 'Remarks' section will display so the driver/inspector will be allowed to fill out some remarks about the inspection.

 - Show 'Vehicle condition' section : When checked, a section will display so the driver/inspector can confirm the condition of the vehicle and sign the form.

 Last step is to add inspection items to your newly created inspection form.
 You must use the "Inspection items in form" grid to do so.
 This grid contains all the inspection items of the currently selected "Inspection form" :

 You're done!
-You now have some inspection forms to add to the inspection programs of your vehicles.
-Let's go for the next step and create some inspection programs.
+You now have some inspection forms so you will be able to schedule inspection for your vehicles.
+Let's go for the next step and schedule some inspections.
 Read this article.